Antarctic Adventure

 Day Two – Jan.
 14

 The next day was preparation for the expeditions.
 There was a briefing for the submarine.
 There was also testing for the kayaks.
 You had to demonstrate the ability to get in and out of the kayak from a zodiac.
-So a test are was set up in the hangar.
+So a test area was set up in the hangar.

 Kayak Agility Test in Hangar